CsoundQt/CsoundQt/BUILDING.md

 You can also find source releases in Github Releases section <https://github.com/CsoundQt/CsoundQt/releases>.

 Since version 0.9.2 the latest stable release is kept in ***master*** branch in Github repository, the newest modifications and fixes in ***develop*** branch.
-For building yourself, it makes mostly more sence to check out *develop* branch.
+For building yourself, it makes mostly more sense to check out *develop* branch.

 You need [git](https://git-scm.com/) software.
 To clone the github repository in your computer:

     $  git clone https://github.com/CsoundQt/CsoundQt.git

+Develop is set as the default branch in github, so you should be directed to it automatically.
+To check, run:

+    $ git branch

-Then activate also the develop branch (first time you use it):
+If *develop* is not listed amoung the branches, you should activate it (first time you use it) by running :

     $ git checkout -b develop origin/develop